 Five assignments with UNDP.
 These range from relatively technical work such as researching and writing a Synthesis Report at the conclusion of the UN COVID-19 MPTF in Indonesia (2021) and editing Sierra Leone’s National Human Development Report (2019), to producing more accessible publications including Sierra Leone’s Annual Report (2018) and Indonesia’s Illustrated Results Report (2017).
-I currently have a long-term contract with UNDP Pacific Office working on the UN Pacific Regional Anti-Corruption project (UN-PRAC).
+Most recently I have had a long-term contract with UNDP Pacific Office working on the UN Pacific Regional Anti-Corruption project (UN-PRAC).

 Six assignments with GIZ Indonesia.
 These include producing portfolio ‘marketing’ material (2021) and advocacy and visibility publications concerning South-South and Triangular Cooperation (2019), the Business Hub project management office (2018), competition policy law (2017), national public health insurance (2017), and off-grid electrification (2016).

 Six assignments with the EU.
 For five years I researched and wrote the ‘Blue Book’ annual, the flagship digest of EU development cooperation action in Indonesia (2013-2017), and subsequently led the Jakarta-based EU-ASEAN communications and visibility team (2019-2020).

 Four assignments with UNICEF.
 Some of my earlier independent work included researching and writing a Good Practice study of pandemic preparedness programming, and developing a Knowledge Management strategy in Indonesia (2009-2010).
 More recently I edited a complex technical report examining the expansion of Mongolian social protection programmes in response to COVID-19 (2021) and since 2023 I have worked as an editor for the Indonesia country office.

 Four assignments with The Asia Foundation.
 These included producing Synthesis, Good Practice and Theory of Change reports for the DFAT-funded Peduli (‘Care’) programme (2016) and visibility and advocacy material for the DFID-funded SETAPAK land use change and forestry programme in Indonesia (2015).

 Predominantly this work has involved producing text for print or online distribution, but I am also competent in writing and producing video, audio, online, multimedia and social media, and have extensive experience in internal and external communications for advocacy, visibility, knowledge sharing and reporting.
 Aside from accuracy, accessibility and clarity in language, my professional satisfaction hinges on understanding, analysing and articulating complex situations, and finishing the job well.

 A more complete list of assignments includes: